"Nudes? Shouldn't I charge for these?" : Motivations of New Sexual Content Creators on OnlyFans: Results

 \subsection{Pandemic}

-Finally, $12$ participants described the COVID-19 pandemic as a motivator to joining OnlyFans.
-First, the pandemic decreased the appeal of in-person gig work due to the risk of catching COVID-19.
+$12$ participants described the COVID-19 pandemic as a motivator to joining OnlyFans.
+First, the pandemic decreased the appeal of in-person gig work (much like the decreased appeal of in-person sex work~\cite{hamilton2022risk}) due to the risk of catching COVID-19.
 For example, P7 explained that they had previously done ride-sharing work and had ``stopped because of the pandemic.
 So I was not going to have people in the car.
 Even now, I won't go back until we are way past this.''
 Similarly P10 said ``I really needed work and I wanted to do something where I could work from home and not be exposed to COVID-19.''

-Second, some participants lost their jobs due to the pandemic and tried OnlyFans whilst waiting for unemployment benefits.
+Second, four (P5, P9, P10, P12) participants lost their jobs due to the pandemic and tried OnlyFans whilst waiting for unemployment benefits.
 P5 explained that ``when COVID-19 struck I had no income for a little while before I started getting unemployment.''
-These factors (risk of catching COVID-19, loss of job, and lack of work available) combined powerfully for P9 who described: `` I was on unemployment after I lost my job for a little bit and then the benefits were coming to an end...I was a waitress before and I did DoorDash as well but I wasn't ready to go back to being a waitress...no one was going out to eat yet [because] it was still very not safe, so I need to make money somehow.''
+These factors (risk of catching COVID-19, loss of job, and lack of work available) combined powerfully for P9 who described: ``I was on unemployment after I lost my job for a little bit and then the benefits were coming to an end...
+I was a waitress before and I did DoorDash as well but I wasn't ready to go back to being a waitress... no one was going out to eat yet [because] it was still very not safe, so I need to make money somehow.''

-Third, the ``free time'' created by quarantines and lock-downs prompted a shift in how people spent their time.
-For example, P17 described having ``nothing but free time'' and asked ``what's better than being at home in my room getting paid to be at home?''
-P22 adds that ``there was a time around the start of the pandemic where especially a lot of gay men were creating private Twitter accounts to share nude photos.
+Third, quarantines and lock-downs significantly changed how people spend their time.
+For example, as nearly all socialization and entertainment moved online, P22 described how ``there was a time around the start of the pandemic where especially a lot of gay men were creating private Twitter accounts to share nude photos.
 [I decided that] I should be making money for this because my body is valuable and if I can support myself by creating content that is really exciting.''
-Together, boredom, loneliness, time at home and in some cases disposal income redirected from newly unavailable entertainment created a growth in OnlyFans and pornography use in general~\cite{zattoni2020impact, lau2021impact, grubbs2021porndemic}.
-P3 summarized this effect, saying, ``once the pandemic started and everyone was home [OnlyFans] definitely blew up.''